 NCSEA also noted in that proceeding, the Commission invited DEP to propose an alternative provision to address the harm caused by lower production in the later years of a long-term levelized contract.
 NCSEA contended that DEC and DEP's current proposal, similar to the provision that was struck in Sub 136, is inconsistent with the purpose of ensuring that QFs do not decrease production in the later years of levelized QF contracts because it can apply in both early and later years of a contract.
 NCSEA opposes the proposal as being inconsistent with the 2012 Order, unnecessary, and unduly punitive.

-Additionally, NCSEA challenged the provision based on it being confusing.
+Additionally, NCSEA challenged the provision based on its being confusing.
 NCSEA stated that the provision "combines shortfalls in capacity and shortfalls in delivered energy into a single triggering condition" and does not define the phrase "significantly below."
-It also contended that the definition of the essential term "Contract Energy" is confusing as well, and that the basis for the calculated charge is obscure and does not bears any relation to the harm it is supposed to address.
+It also contended that the definition of the essential term "Contract Energy" is confusing as well, and that the basis for the calculated charge is obscure and does not bear any relation to the harm it is supposed to address.
 Thus, NCSEA recommended that the Commission reject DEC and DEP's proposal on the same basis that it rejected the provision in its 2012 Order.

-In its Reply Comments, the Public Staff noted its initial comments in the Sub 136 proceeding that recognized the Commission's holding in Docket No. E-100, Sub 59, that a utility could require a QF to state the amount of capacity and energy it intends to provide, but the utility could not use the stated amount to penalize the QF, particularly a QF that cannot control its fuel, such as run-of-the-river hydro, solar, or wind, absent an explicit order from the Commission.46 The Public Staff further stated that QFs, under the standard contracts, are not paid unless they are generating, and, therefore, a penalty is unwarranted.
-The Public Staff also pointed out that in Phase One of this proceeding, the Commission had received evidence on this issue and concluded that "experience has shown that there is limited risk of nonperformance."47
+In its Reply Comments, the Public Staff noted its initial comments in the Sub 136 proceeding that recognized the Commission's holding in Docket No. E-100, Sub 59, that a utility could require a QF to state the amount of capacity and energy it intends to provide, but the utility could not use the stated amount to penalize the QF, particularly a QF that cannot control its fuel, such as run-of-the-river hydro, solar, or wind, absent an explicit order from the Commission.14 The Public Staff further stated that QFs, under the standard contracts, are not paid unless they are generating, and, therefore, a penalty is unwarranted.
+The Public Staff also pointed out that in Phase One of this proceeding, the Commission had received evidence on this issue and concluded that "experience has shown that there is limited risk of nonperformance."
+The Public Staff recognized that while there may be some risk that a QF could underperform in the later years of a long-term levelized contract after receiving the benefits of a levelized contract in the early years, DEC and DEP's proposal does not address this concern.
+Thus, the Public Staff recommended that the Commission direct DEC and DEP to refile a proposal that more directly addresses underproduction in later years of a levelized contract, resulting in overpayment during the early years of the contract.
+The Public Staff also recommended that until such a proposal is approved by the Commission, DEC and DEP should remove the Reduction Contract Energy and Reduction in Contract Capacity charge provisions from their proposed Terms and Conditions.
+Finally, the Public Staff recommended that in the interim, DEC and DEP may apply to the Commission for approval to impose a charge on a case-by-case basis, at which time the Commission can determine the extent, if any, of the harm that the charge would address.

-$^{^{\}rm 46}$ Initial Statement of the Public Staff filed on February 7, 2013, in Docket No. E-100, Sub 136, at p.
+14 Initial Statement of the Public Staff filed on February 7, 2013, in Docket No. E-100, Sub 136, at p.
 30.